 Ian Thomas was the first Glamorgan player to score a century in Twenty20 cricket.
 His explosive 116* against Somerset at Taunton in 2004 was also the first televised century in the all-action competition.

-The left-handed batsman and off-spin bowler progressed from club cricket with Machen CC to Welsh age-group and the Glamorgan 2nd XI.
+The left-handed batter and off-spinner progressed from Machen CC to Welsh age-group teams and the Glamorgan 2nd XI.
 After recovering from a severe back injury, Ian made his first-class debut in 1998 against Cambridge University at Fenner’s.
 After a highly productive season for the county’s second string, he made his Championship debut during 2000 and struck 82 against Essex at Southend.
-His efforts secured a place on Glamorgan’s full-time staff for 2001, and after finishing his university studies, Ian became the county’s regular opening batsman in white-ball games during 2002.
+His efforts secured a place on Glamorgan’s full-time staff for 2001, and after finishing his university studies, Ian became the county’s regular opening batter in white-ball games during 2002.

 His free-scoring batting was to the fore as the Welsh county won the One-Day League in both 2002 and 2004, besides during the latter season helping the Welsh county secure a place at T20 Finals Day.
 Ian began the 2005 season as the county`s opening batsman in both the Championship and one-day games, but he subsequently lost form and with the Club opting to hire Australian openers, including Mark Cosgrove and Jimmy Maher, Ian was released from the county’s staff.